Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

 and the eigenvalues are the occupation numbers $0\leq n_a\leq 1$.

 We now consider the IM-SRG operator flow equation

-which is used to solve the many-body problem by a continuous unitary transformation that decouples the ground-state of the Hamiltonian $\HO(s)$ from excitations \cite{Tsukiyama:2011uq, Hergert:2012nb}.
-Suppressing the flow parameter $s$ for brevity, we apply the generalized normal-ordering to $\HO$ and the generator $\etaO$, and evaluate the commutator using the GWT to obtain the zero-, one-, and two-body MR-IM-SRG flow equations:
+By integrating Eq.~\eqref{eq:flow}, we generate a continuous unitary transformation that decouples the ground-state of the Hamiltonian $\HO(s)$ from excitations, and solve the many-body problem \cite{Tsukiyama:2011uq, Hergert:2012nb}.
+Suppressing the flow parameter $s$ for brevity, we apply the generalized normal-ordering to $\HO$ and the generator $\etaO$, and evaluate the commutator using the GWT to obtain the MR-IM-SRG flow equations: